olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

    NAME                HOST/PORT                                             PATH      SERVICES            PORT      TERMINATION     WILDCARD nginx-hello-world   nginx-hello-world-test.apps.granite.ccs.ornl.gov                nginx-hello-world   nginx     edge/Redirect   None

-Now if you access the hostname that you set up with the route from a browser you should see the text "Hello World".
+Now if you access the hostname that you set up with the route from a browser, you should see the text "Hello World".

-Once you are finished you can remove the resources that were created for this demo:
+Once you are finished, you can remove the resources that were created for this demo:

 .. code-block:: text